15E601/RDFBones-O/docs/index.rst

 relationship would instead have to be presented with the axiom:

 {‘Right ventricle’ -bounded by- ‘Surface of right ventricle’}.
-The predicate ‘bounded by’ allows for a difference of one dimension.
+The predicate ’bounded by’ allows for a difference of one dimension.

-The rule of ‘Containment/Part Distinction’ likewise delimits ‘contains’ and ‘contained-in’ relationships.
-These two rules suffice within classes such as ‘Conceptual anatomical entity’ and ‘Body substance’, but in the class ‘Anatomical structure’ more specifications are needed.
-These specifications are set by the class itself so that they may be inherited by the according subclasses (@MejinoJr2003).
+The rule of ’Containment/Part Distinction’ likewise delimits ’contains’ and ’contained-in’ relationships.
+These two rules suffice within classes such as ’Conceptual anatomical entity’ and ’Body substance’, but in the class ’Anatomical structure’ more specifications are needed.
+These specifications are set by the class itself so that they may be inherited by the according subclasses (:raw-latex:`\citealt{MejinoJr2003}`).

-Further important attributes for partonomy are the attributes ‘constitutional part’ and ‘regional part’.
-‘Constitutional part’ pertains to what is best described as larger, yet simpler-than-the-whole structural compounds of an organ/anatomical structure.
-Partitions are based on composition, not spatial factors.
-‘Regional part’ pertains to spatial subdivisions.
+Further important attributes for partonomy are the attributes ’constitutional part’ and ’regional part’. ’Constitutional part’ pertains to what is best described as larger, yet simpler-than-the-whole structural compounds of an organ/anatomical structure.
+Partitions are based on composition, not spatial factors. ’Regional part’ pertains to spatial subdivisions.
 These subdivisions partition constitutional parts which are in shared locations into sets.
 Subdivision of the body into functional sysems is a common method in anatomy and clinical medicine.
-However, the FMA defines the class ‘Organ system’ in a structural context and constrains the parts of such a system to organs and their primary regional parts.
-‘Systemic part’ relations are used as a secondary partition which can be displayed transitively in a partonomy hierarchy, as can constitutional and regional parts.
+However, the FMA defines the class ’Organ system’ in a structural context and constrains the parts of such a system to organs and their primary regional parts. ’Systemic part’ relations are used as a secondary partition which can be displayed transitively in a partonomy hierarchy, as can constitutional and regional parts.